 (c) Nothing in this clause shall limit or exclude any liability for fraud.

 11.6 Waiver.
 A waiver of any right or remedy under the Contract or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.
-A failure or delay by a party to exercise any right or remedy provided under the Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
+No failure or delay by a party to exercise any right or remedy provided under the Contract or by law shall constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy provided under the Contract or by law shall prevent or restrict the further exercise of that or any other right or remedy.

 11.7 Severance.
 If any provision or part-provision of the Contract is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Contract.

 (a) Any notice given by either party shall be in writing, in English, addressed to the other party at its registered office (if a company) or its principal place of business (in any other case) and shall be delivered personally; or sent by pre-paid first class post; or pre-paid next working day tracked delivery service; or if sent abroad, by an internationally recognised courier service with fees pre-paid.

 (b) Provided that the requirements of clause 11.8(a) have been met, a notice shall be deemed to have been received:

 (i) if delivered personally, when left at the address referred to in clause 11.8(a);